 Foreigners who are not nationals of the European Union and are not employed in Cyprus are recommended to apply to services of private health insurance.
 It is worth mentioning that many Cypriots and nationals of the EU also purchase private medical policies.
 This allows them to receive medical services from doctors and clinics that are not part of the GESY system.

 Insurance policies may be purchased from both local insurance companies and from international insurance market players.
 As a rule the former offer cheaper policies.

 Insurance policies differ by two basic parameters:

-• Policies differ by amounts of coverage that may vary from EUR several tens of thousands (this amount is sufficient to cover the majority of operations) to EUR several million (that covers any most complicated treatment).
-Coverage amounts for out-patient treatment may also vary (from EUR hundreds to EUR thousands per year)
+• Policies differ by amounts of coverage that may vary from several tens of thousands of euros (this amount is sufficient to cover the majority of operations) to several million (that covers any most complicated treatment).
+Coverage amounts for out-patient treatment may also vary (from hundreds to thousands of euros per year)

 The cost of policy increases with the age of a person insured.

-The process of expenses reimbursement by insurance companies proceeds in the following way:
+The process of expenses reimbursement by insurance companies is organized in the following way:

-- Out-patient treatment.
-A person who has visited a doctor pays for the visit (approximately €50; in case the doctor makes diagnosis using medical devices the amount will rise to €100).
+• Out-patient treatment.
+A person who has visited a doctor pays for the visit (approximately €50; in case the doctor makes diagnosis using medical equipment the amount will increase to about €100).
 The doctor prescribes required medications.
-The patient buys them in a drugstore with his/her own money.
-Then he/she takes the receipts from the doctor and the drugstore as well as the medical case report to the insurance company.
+The patient buys them in a pharmacy with his/her own money.
+Then he/she takes the receipts from the doctor and the pharmacy as well as the medical case report to the insurance company.
 Upon verification the latter will reimburse the incurred expenses to the patient.

-It should be mentioned that not all the medical expenses are covered by insurance.
-Expenses for dental and beauty treatment as well as vision correction and etc. are not insured.
-Treatment of chronic diseases that developed by the patient prior to his/her getting ensured in Cyprus is not subject to insurance coverage either.
+It should be mentioned that not all medical expenses are covered by insurance.
+Expenses for dental and beauty treatment as well as vision correction etc. are not insured.
+Treatment of chronic diseases that were developed by the patient prior to him/her getting ensured is not subject to insurance coverage in Cyprus either.